reeshuffled/reeshuffled.github.io/_posts/2023-11-13-Post-and-Author-Age-Without-Plugins.md

 ---
 layout: article
-categories: Articles
-tags: ["Jekyll"]
+tags:
+- Jekyll
-title: "Post and Author Age Without Plugins"
+title: Post and Author Age Without Plugins
 slug: post-and-author-age
-description: "How to display post and author age in Jekyll via JavaScript."
+description: How to display post and author age in Jekyll via JavaScript.
-started_at: "2023-08-29 17:16:00"
+started_at: '2023-08-29 17:16:00'
+category: Garden
 ---

 ## Background